ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ### rc-x Library dependencies

-In **ant-design**, most components are an upper encapsulation of a component based on **react-component**.
-Therefore, if a user reports a bug, when we troubleshoot the problem, if we find the problem is in the **@react-component/xxx** or **rc-xxx** component, Then we need to put pr on those components to fix it.After the fix, we need to verify the fix results in the **ant-design** project, then we can link the project to the **ant-design** project for verification.For example:
+In ant-design, most components are an upper encapsulation of a component based on **react-component**.
+Therefore, if a user reports a bug, when we troubleshoot the problem, if we find the problem is in the **@react-component/xxx** or **rc-xxx** component, Then we need to put pr on those components to fix it.After the fix, we need to verify the fix results in the ant-design project, then we can link the project to the ant-design project for verification.For example:

 Run `yarn link` under the rc project.

 ![001](https://user-images.githubusercontent.com/10286961/224358206-828e2baf-d76d-46e6-ac02-25609963a003.png)

-Run `yarn link "Project name"` in **ant-design**
+Run `yarn link "Project name"` in ant-design

 ![002](https://user-images.githubusercontent.com/10286961/224358294-219a47b0-4621-4732-85ff-3f350ea1f72e.png)